-The monitor horn can be silenced by momentarily pushing the monitor "override" button on the helm control panel.
+The monitor horn can be silenced by momentarily pushing the monitor "silence" button on the flybridge control panel, or the button on the dc salon panel.
 The light will remain lit until the heat detector(s) reset themselves.

-The monitor system can be checked at any time by pressing the monitor "test" button on the helm control panel.
-With the button pressed, the "overheat detectors" and "bilge flood" lights will light and the monitor horn will sound.
+The monitor system can be checked at any time by pressing the monitor "test" button on the flybridge control panel.
+With the button pressed, the "overheat detector" and "bilge flood" lights will light and the monitor horn will sound.
 Releasing the "test" button will cause the lights to go dark and the horn to stop sounding.
 An open circuit in the heat detector wiring will also cause the monitor to respond as if there is an overheated condition.